oils-for-unix/oils/doc/known-differences.md

     )  # this is actually a comment

-#### break / continue / return are statically parsed keywords, not builtins
+#### break / continue / return are keywords, not builtins

-This means that they are not "dynamic":
+This means that they aren't "dynamic":

     b=break
     while true; do
       $b  # doesn't break in OSH
     done

-This could be changed, but I wanted control flow to be analyzable.
+Static control flow will allow static analysis of shell scripts.

-(Test cases are in `spec/loop`).
+(Test cases are in [spec/loop][]).

 #### Spaces aren't allowed in LHS indices